Blog

 Step 1: Start with your business model

-Understanding how your space makes money will help determine your product offering and therefore, your layout.
+The first step in designing your space is to figure out your business model.
+Understanding how your space makes money will help determine your product offering and therefore, your overall layout.
+For example:

 • Do you want to rent out event space?
-You’ll need large open spaces that are sectioned off from the rest of the space
+You’ll need large open spaces that are sectioned off from the rest of the space.

 Step 2: Figure out what your needs are